 - Child custody and visitation.

 - Contrary to what you might expect, separated spouses seeking a divorce are not financially responsible to support one another.
 An interesting point to note here is that a party may be entitled to pendente lite spousal support, even if the party is not entitled to spousal support when the action is finally determined.

-Pursuing a pendente lite order in family law does not hinder either party’s ability to make changes after the fact.
-The issues will only be formally decided in court, in accordance with the circumstances present at the time of hearing or trial.
+Pursuing a pendente lite order in a family law matter does not hinder either party’s ability to make changes after the fact.
+A case will ultimately only be formally decided in court, in accordance with the circumstances present at the time of hearing or trial.
 With that said, a pendente lite order does have the practical benefit of establishing a status quo between the parties regarding shared parenting arrangements, which a court may be reluctant to change later.
-In short, pendente lite orders can set the stage for permanent (or post-dissolution rulings).
+In short, pendente lite orders can set the stage for permanent (or post-dissolution) rulings.